Support Page Content

 Proficiency Testing: Spanish

-A Spanish Proficiency Test (SPT) is offered by this department in a group setting, in an online format, multiple times per semester.
+A Spanish Proficiency Test (SPT) is offered by this department in a group setting, in an online format, multiple times per semester (Fall and Spring only).
 This test may only be taken once.
+The fee for the SPT is $25.
 Students will be tested on the following elementary-level skills equivalent to SPAN 1B: